TheBlanc/reso/README.md

 # Reso

-A simple and light-weight reservation app.
+A simple and lightweight reservation app.
 Reso is designed with small restaurants in mind, to be used by restaurant staff in order to keep their reservations neat and organized.
 * View [RESO](https://resorestaurantapp.herokuapp.com/)

 ## Getting Started